-More than 6 percent of all home sales across the nation were flips in 2016, the highest rate since 2006.
-Flipping profits were the highest since 2000.
-What can the numbers tell us about the real estate market and the potential for flippers in 2017?
+More than 6 percent of all home sales across the nation were fix and flips in 2016, the highest rate since 2006.
+Home flipping profits were the highest since 2000.
+What can the numbers tell us about the real estate market and the potential for home flippers in 2017?
 Let’s look at the stats….

-The Flipping World Right Now – The What, the How, and the Why
+The Fix and Flip World Right Now – The What, the How, and the Why

-Flipping Profits Up - Especially in DC Metro.
-Flipping profits were up generally across the country, reaching their highest rates in many cities since 2000.
-And many of the neighborhoods with the highest returns are in the DC Metro.
-According to DC Urban Turf, Washington DC area neighborhoods such as Petworth, Del Ray, Brightwood, 16th Street Heights, and Anacostia continue to give flippers returns on investment of between 75 and 133 percent!
+Home Flipping Profits Up - Especially in the DC Metro Area.
+Home flipping profits were up generally across the country, reaching their highest rates in many cities since 2000.
+And many of the neighborhoods with the highest returns are in the DC Metro area.
+According to DC Urban Turf, Washington DC area neighborhoods such as Petworth, Del Ray, Brightwood, 16th Street Heights, and Anacostia continue to give fix and flippers returns on investment of between 75 and 133 percent!

 Speculative Flips.
 When a buyer buys an undervalued property (often at foreclosure, auction or private sale), then sits and waits until the local market goes up, then sells without putting any substantive work into it.

-Percentage of Flips That Added Value Using permit data from BuildZoom, Trulia calculated the share of flipped properties that had building permits issued in the twelve preceding months.
+Percentage of Home Flips That Added Value.
+Using permit data from BuildZoom, Trulia calculated the share of flipped properties that had building permits issued in the twelve preceding months.
 In Las Vegas, that number was 11.6%.
-Remember that many renovations don’t need permits and not all contractors get them, but this number (percentage of flipped houses with building permits) is the largest since 2000.
-Which suggests that more flippers are truly adding value to properties.
+Remember that many renovations don’t need permits and not all contractors get them, but this number (percentage of flipped houses with building permits) is the largest since 2000, which suggests that more home flippers are truly adding value to properties.